BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 // ....
 ```

-On the other hand, we had the Blackboard, that was nothing more than a
+To pass NodeParameters we used the Blackboard, that is nothing more than a
-shared __key/value__ table, i.e. a glorified bunch of glabal variables.
+shared __key/value__ table, i.e. a glorified bunch of global variables.

 The key is a `string`, whilst the value is
 stored in a type-safe container similar to `std::any` or `std::variant`.